Pillen retains Daryl Bohac as adjutant general of Nebraska National Guard

-Major General Daryl Bohac, who has served as adjutant general of the Nebraska National Guard since 2013, will remain in his position when Gov.-elect Jim Pillen takes office in January.
+Maj.
+Gen. Daryl Bohac, who has served as adjutant general of the Nebraska National Guard since 2013, will remain in his position when Gov Jim Pillen takes office in January.

-Pillen announced Wednesday he will be retaining Bohac to lead the agency, which has about 4,600 service members in the state.
+Pillen announced Wednesday, Dec.
+28, that he will be retaining Bohac to lead the agency, which has about 4,600 service members in the state.

-"General Bohac is a man of character who leads the Nebraska National Guard with integrity," Pillen and Lieutenant Governor Joe Kelly wrote in a joint statement.
+"General Bohac is a man of character who leads the Nebraska National Guard with integrity," Pillen and Lt.
+Gov.-elect Joe Kelly wrote in a joint statement.
 "Our National Guard has played a key role in our state's flood and pandemic response these past couple years.
 General Bohac will continue serving our state with distinction during future crises and emergencies."

 Bohac has been a member of the Nebraska National Guard since 1982.
 He also serves as a principal on the governor's staff and is the director of the Nebraska Military Department and the Nebraska Emergency Management Agency.